 Quality Management System Documents

 A well-written document with a comprehensive and well designed Quality Management System (QMS) can be a manager’s best friend.
 They are our daily guidance and instructions for our staff, the ‘go-to’ during an audit or inspection, and the first reference point when inducting new staff.
 But getting to a ‘good’ document like a Standard Operating Procedure (SOP) can be a challenge.

-I am routinely invited to perform usability and compliance assessments on quality management systems after regulatory inspections, especially with the heighten regulatory focus on Data Integrity.
+I am routinely invited to perform usability and compliance assessments on quality management systems after regulatory inspections, especially with the heightened regulatory focus on Data Integrity.
 The observations are usually related to conflicting information within the Quality Management System, poor form design, or users finding it too hard to comprehend and follow procedures.
-These types of observations are generally common, systemic issues with the usability (how easily can people follow what is written) of core quality management system procedures and/or Work Instructions (WIs), ambiguous information which lead to conflicting requirements.
+These types of observations are generally common, systemic issues with the usability (how easily can people follow what is written) of core quality management system procedures and/or Work Instructions (WIs), ambiguous information which leads to conflicting requirements.
 What starts as poor technical writing can become a major compliance problem or worse, a mistake that affects the patient.

 One of the challenges when remediating poorly written quality system SOPs and WIs is that quality management systems contain hundreds, if not thousands of documents.
 Changes to any of them must be considered with care.